 - A post-baccalaureate certificate program in legal assistant studies; or

 - A bachelor's degree program in legal assistant studies; or

 - A legal assistant program which consists of a minimum of 60 semester hours (900 clock hours or 90 quarter hours) of which at least 15 semester hours (225 clock hours or 22.5 quarter hours) are substantive legal courses.

 2. A bachelor's degree in any field plus one year's experience as a legal assistant.
 Successful completion of at least 15 semester hours (or 22.5 quarter hours or 225 clock hours) of substantive legal assistant courses will be considered equivalent to one year's experience as a legal assistant.

-3. A high school diploma or equivalent plus seven (7) year's experience as a legal assistant under the supervision of a member of the Bar, plus evidence of a minimum of twenty (20) hours of continuing legal education credit to have been completed within a two (2) year period prior to the examination date.
+3. A high school diploma or equivalent plus seven (7) years' experience as a legal assistant under the supervision of a member of the Bar, plus evidence of a minimum of 20 hours of continuing legal education credit to have been completed within a 2-year period prior to the examination date.

 Examination.
 The CLA/CP examination is a two-day comprehensive examination based on federal law and procedure.
 The major subject areas of the examination are Communications, Ethics, Legal Research, Human Relations and Interviewing Techniques, Judgment & Analytical Ability and Legal Terminology.
 The substantive law section consists of five mini-examinations covering the American Legal System and four areas of substantive law as selected by examinees.